alexandratai/Receipt-Processor/README.md

 + `target_example.json`: Example receipt from Target.
 + `mm_example.json`: Example receipt from M&M Corner Market.

 You can use these files to test the application or create your own JSON files following the schema.
+Or, if you'd prefer, you can pass your own JSON object directly into the command.

 ## API Documentation